Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

-To begin the discussion of type-to-matching complexity, consider the very simple mechanism $\SD$.
-In this mechanism, applicants are chosen in order $1,2,\ldots,n$, and each chosen applicant is permanently matched to her top-ranked remaining institution.
-Despite the extreme simplicity of this mechanism, and despite the fact that it is strategyproof and nonbossy, it is not immediately clear whether there is any way to represent the function $\SD(\cdot, P_{-1}) : \T_1 \to \M$ more efficiently than to write down a separate matching $\bigl(\SD(\{h_1\}, P_{-1}),\ldots,\SD(\{h_n\}, P_{-1})\bigr)$ for each possible institution that applicant $1$ might pick.
-This representation takes $\widetilde\Omega(n^2)$ bits (matching the $\widetilde\Omega(n^2)$ solution that simply records the entirety of $P_{-1}$).
-In \autoref{sec:serial-dict} we show that this complexity is $\widetilde O(n)$ for $\SD$, using a novel data structure representing all possible matchings as a function of $P_1$.
-For our main mechanisms of interest, this complexity measure will in contrast turn out to be high, as we see next.
+To begin the discussion of outcome-effect complexity, we consider $\SD$.
+Despite the extreme simplicity of this mechanism, and despite the fact that it is strategyproof and nonbossy, it is not immediately clear whether there is any way to represent the function $\SD(\cdot, P_{-1}) : \T_1 \to \M$ efficiently.
+One could write down a separate matching $\bigl(\SD(\{h_1\}, P_{-1}),\ldots,\SD(\{h_n\}, P_{-1})\bigr)$ for each possible institution that applicant $1$ might pick, but this representation takes $\widetilde\Omega(n^2)$ bits (matching the $\widetilde\Omega(n^2)$ solution that simply records the entirety of $P_{-1}$).
+Nevertheless, we now show that this complexity is $\widetilde O(n)$ for $\SD$, using a novel data structure representing all possible matchings as a function of $P_1$.